drtz/mars-attacks/README.md

 ### Non-Blocking IO

-IO operations in this app will block the application process from being able to handle concurrent requests.
+Hopefully the title of this section speaks for itself.
+IO operations will block the application process from being able to handle concurrent requests.
 Each instance of the application would be able to handle a lot more traffic with a non-blocking server architecture.

 ## Building